 Most people think wedding gowns are only white.
 But wedding gown trends and styles are pretty distinct and they change every year.
 Remember puffy sleeves from the 1980s?
-Well, we don’t see a lot of those designs these days in Niagara Falls or Niagara-on-the-Lake, but that’s not to say the trend will never return.
-If you’re getting married in 2015, the latest gowns for next spring were recently unveiled on the runways in New York.
+Well, we don’t see a lot of those designs these days in Niagara Falls, but that’s not to say the trend will never return.
+Nowadays, more simplistic designs and silhouettes are the most fashionable option for brides-to-be.
+If you want, you can find out more about the different types of silhouettes here.
+Of course, it’s all down to personal preference and if you want to bring back the puffy sleeves then go for it, gal!
+If you’re getting married this year, the latest gowns for next spring were recently unveiled on the runways in New York.
 There are a few clear trends that have emerged, from pale hues to lace sleeves, but the overall sense is gorgeous.

 The off-the-shoulder neckline is a truly romantic style and it’s a great option for brides who want the feel of a sleeve, but not an overpowering one.